PyChina/weekly/content/Issue/issue-401.md

     + REAL PYTHON
     + video

-In this step-by-step course, you’ll learn how to sort in Python.
-You’ll know how to sort various types of data in different data structures, customize the order, and work with two different ways of sorting in Python.
+In this step-by-step course, you'll learn how to sort in Python.
+You'll know how to sort various types of data in different data structures, customize the order, and work with two different ways of sorting in Python.

 (`是也乎:`